North African ostrich: Asia

 The North African ostrich is the closest relative to the extinct Arabian ostrich from Western Asia.
 Following analyses of mtDNA control region haplotypes that confirmed the close relationship of the Arabian and the North African subspecies, the North African subspecies was considered suitable for introduction into areas where the Arabian subspecies used to live.

 In 1988–89, the ostriches, originally taken from Sudan, were introduced to National Wildlife Research Center in Saudi Arabia.
 A reintroduction project using the North African ostriches was set up at Mahazat as-Sayd Protected Area in 1994.
 Currently, it is estimated that 90 to 100 individuals are living within the reserve.
-It was proposed that the North African ostriches should also reintroduced to Al-Khunfah Protected Area.
+It was proposed that the North African ostriches should also be reintroduced to Al-Khunfah Protected Area.

 It also has been reintroduced in the Yotvata Hai-Bar Nature Reserve in Israel as well and some will eventually be released in open fields of the Negev desert.
 However, the reintroduction failed, as the reintroduced ostriches vanished.
-The red-necked ostriches were previously found at the Eilat mountains, the Negev desert and the southern Arabah desert.
-It is thought that the vanished species may have left Israel for Egypt or the Nahal Seifim.
+It is thought that the vanished species may have left Israel for Egypt.
 The reintroduction project for the ostriches was on hiatus, but the authority might try again in the future.
 It is hoped that Jordan and Egypt would collaborate with Israel to ensure that the ostriches can live in a broader range.